Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Terms in the energy-dissipation equalities

 The third term in \eqref{S2}, given by the boundary integral on $\Gamma_w$, reads Note that the first term of the sum has the same structure as \eqref{intGammaw1}, hence we have The estimate of the second term follows using the product estimate \eqref{prod-estH12} on $\Gamma_w$ and arguing as before:

 Gathering the last two inequalities together gives the desired bound for the third term in \eqref{S2}.
-Thanks to Lemma \ref{lemma-R} and the continuous embedding $H^{1/2}(\mathcal{I})\subset L^q(\mathcal{I})$ with $1\leq q<\infty$, we estimate the last term in \eqref{S2} by
+Thanks to the uniform bounds in Lemma \ref{lemma-R} and the continuous embedding $H^{1/2}(\mathcal{I})\subset L^q(\mathcal{I})$ with $1\leq q<\infty$, we estimate the last term in \eqref{S2} by

 \end{proof}